A comprehensive guide to behavioral analytics

 Behavioral analytics can provide user-level data so teams can answer questions like:

-- What are users doing within the product?
+- What do users click within the product?

 - Where do users get stuck?